Flibanserin

 Flibanserin, sold under the brand name Addyi, is a medication approved for the treatment of pre-menopausal women with hypoactive sexual desire disorder (HSDD).
-The medication improves sexual desire, increases the number of satisfying sexual events, and decreases the distress associated with low sexual desire.
+The medication attempts to improve sexual desire, increase the number of satisfying sexual events, and decrease the distress associated with low sexual desire.
 The most common side effects are dizziness, sleepiness, nausea, difficulty falling asleep or staying asleep and dry mouth.

 Development by Boehringer Ingelheim was halted in October 2010, following a negative evaluation by the US Food and Drug Administration (FDA).
 The rights to the drug were then transferred to Sprout Pharmaceuticals, which achieved approval of the drug by the US FDA in August 2015.

-Addyi is approved for medical use in the US for premenopausal women with HSDD and in Canada for premenopausal and postmenopausal women with HSDD.
+Addyi is approved for medical use in the United States for premenopausal women with hypoactive sexual desire disorder and in Canada for premenopausal and postmenopausal women with hypoactive sexual desire disorder.

-HSDD was recognized as a distinct sexual function disorder for more than 30 years, but was removed from the Diagnostic and Statistical Manual of Mental Disorders in 2013, and replaced with a new diagnosis called female sexual interest/arousal disorder (FSIAD).
+Hypoactive sexual desire disorder was recognized as a distinct sexual function disorder for more than 30 years, but was removed from the Diagnostic and Statistical Manual of Mental Disorders in 2013, and replaced with a new diagnosis called female sexual interest/arousal disorder (FSIAD).

 Medical uses

-Flibanserin is used for hypoactive sexual desire disorder among women.
-The onset of the flibanserin effect was seen from the first timepoint measured after 4 weeks of treatment and maintained throughout the treatment period.
+Flibanserin is indicated for the treatment of premenopausal women with acquired, generalized hypoactive sexual desire disorder as characterized by low sexual desire that causes marked distress or interpersonal difficulty and is NOT due to: a co-existing medical or psychiatric condition; problems within the relationship, or the effects of a medication or other drug substance.

-The effectiveness of flibanserin was evaluated in three phase 3 clinical trials.
+The effectiveness of flibanserin was evaluated in three phase III clinical trials.
 Each of the three trials had two co-primary endpoints, one for satisfying sexual events (SSEs) and the other for sexual desire.
-Each of the 3 trials also had a secondary endpoint that measured distress related to sexual desire.
-All three trials showed that flibanserin produced an increase in the number of SSEs and reduced distress related to sexual desire.
+Each of the three trials also had a secondary endpoint that measured distress related to sexual desire.
+All three trials showed that flibanserin produced an increase in the number of satisfying sexual events and reduced distress related to sexual desire.
 The first two trials used an electronic diary to measure sexual desire, and did not find an increase.
 These two trials also measured sexual desire using the Female Sexual Function Index (FSFI) as a secondary endpoint, and an increase was observed using this latter measure.
 The FSFI was used as the co-primary endpoint for sexual desire in the third trial, and again showed a statistically significant increase.

-Supportive analyses based on the patient's perspective of her symptoms at the end of the study showed that improvements in symptoms of HSDD were not only statistically significant but also clinically meaningful to women.
+Supportive analyses based on the patient's perspective of her symptoms at the end of the study showed that improvements in symptoms of hypoactive sexual desire disorder were not only statistically significant but also clinically meaningful to women.